csmatthew/test-gifting-genie/README.md

 - **Header**: The header contains a collapsible navbar that is consistent across all pages.
 It includes links to the main sections of the website, such as ~~Home, Nuclear Facilities, Nuclear Fuel & Waste, Nuclear Defence, Nuclear Power in Space, Fact or Fiction, and Educational Resources.~~ The navbar also includes login and signup links for unauthenticated users and a logout button for authenticated users.
 - **Collapsible Navbar**: The navbar is designed to be responsive and collapses into a hamburger menu on smaller screens.
 This ensures that the navigation is accessible and user-friendly on all devices.
-- **Footer**: The footer is consistent across all pages and includes a copyright notice.
+- **Footer**: The footer is consistent across all pages and includes links to social media apps Facebook, X (formerly Twitter) and Instagram.
 It maintains the same styling as the header, providing a cohesive look and feel across all pages.
 - **Main Content Area**: The main content area is designed to be flexible and accommodate various types of content, including text, images, and interactive elements.
 It is styled to ensure readability and a pleasant user experience.

  ---